Lab Diagnosis of Trichomonas vaginalis infections

 - Microscopy and staining:

 Direct microscopic examination of a wet preparation of sample (vaginal discharge) provides the simplest rapid diagnostic test for vaginalis.
-It includes detection of pear-shaped trophozoites (only form; there is no cyst form) of T. vaginalis in wet mount with typical jerky motility.
+It includes detection of pear-shaped trophozoites (only form; there is no cyst form) of T. vaginalis in a wet mount with typical jerky motility.
 Direct fluorescent Antibody (DFA) stain can be used to visualize the parasite.

 Morphological features of Trophozoites: